voxeet/comms-app-react-events/README.md

 ## Overview

-This project dem
-onstrates what an events experience is like, built using React.
+This project demonstrates what an events experience is like, built using React.

 <p align="center">
     <img src="./events/documentation/banner.jpg" />